Daichi Kamada: Eintracht Frankfurt

-In June 2017, Kamada joined Bundesliga club Eintracht Frankfurt, signing a four-year contract running until 2021.
+In June 2017, Kamada joined Bundesliga club Eintracht Frankfurt, signing a four-year contract.
 The transfer fee was reported as €2.5 million.

-Kamada made his Eintracht Frankfurt debut in the first round of the DFB–Pokal, starting a match and played 73 minutes before being substituted, in a 3–0 win against TuS Erndtebrück.
-In a follow–up match against SC Freiburg, he made his league debut for the club, starting a match and played 67 minutes before being substituted, in a 0–0 draw.
-However, Kamada found his first team opportunities at Eintracht Frankfurt, due to competitions and his own injury concern.
-Manager Niko Kovač said about his progress, saying: "Another reason for Daichi was that he is extraordinarily good in terms of ball technique and that he is very good in the gaps, which the opponent cannot really control moves.
-Unfortunately he got off a little bit badly because he was pushed away from time to time.
+Kamada made his debut for Frankfurt in the first round of the DFB–Pokal, starting in a match and playing 73 minutes before being substituted in a 3–0 win against TuS Erndtebrück.
+In a follow–up match against SC Freiburg, he made his league debut for the club, starting the match and played 67 minutes before being substituted, in a 0–0 draw.
+However, Kamada struggled to find first team opportunities at Eintracht Frankfurt, due to competition and his own injury concerns.
+Manager Niko Kovač said about his progress: "Another reason for Daichi was that he is extraordinarily good in terms of ball technique and that he is very good in the gaps, which the opponent cannot really control moves.
+Unfortunately, he got off a little bit badly because he was pushed away from time to time.
 You have to give him the time, he'll get that too."
 At the end of the 2017–18 season, he made four appearances in all competitions.

 Sint-Truiden (loan)

-In order to receive first team football, Kamada was loaned out to Belgian side Sint-Truiden for the rest of the 2018–19 season on 1 September 2018.
+In order to receive more first team football, Kamada was loaned out to Belgian side Sint-Truiden in the Belgian Pro League for the rest of the 2018–19 season on 1 September 2018.
 Kamada quickly made an impact for the club when he scored on his debut, in a 2–1 win against Gent on 16 September 2018.
-This was followed up by scoring in a 2–0 win against Royal Antwerp.
-Since making his debut for Sint-Truiden, Kamada quickly established himself in the first team, playing in either midfielder and striker positions.
+This was followed up by scoring in a 2–0 victory over Royal Antwerp.
+Since making his debut for Sint-Truiden, Kamada quickly established himself in the first team, playing in either the midfielder and striker positions.

-He then scored three consecutive goals in three matches between 6 October 2018 and 27 October 2018 against Royal Excel Mouscron, K.V.
+He then scored three consecutive goals in three matches between 6 October 2018 and 27 October 2018 against Mouscron, K.V.
 Kortrijk and Club Brugge.
 Kamada then scored four goals in three matches between 4 November 2018 and 25 November 2018, including a brace against Eupen on 10 November 2018.
-He, once again, scored two goals in two matches between 5 December 2018 and 8 December 2018 against Standard Liège and KFC Mandel United.
+He, once again, scored two goals in two matches between 5 December 2018 and 8 December 2018 against Standard Liège and Mandel United.
 By the end of the year, Kamada scored 11 goals in 17 appearances in all competitions.

 Kamada had to wait until 3 February 2019 to score again in a 4–1 win against Eupen.
-A month later on 10 March 2019, he scored his 12th goal of the season, in a 1–1 draw against Royal Excel Mouscron.
+A month later, on 10 March 2019, he scored his 12th goal of the season in a 1–1 draw against Mouscron.
 In the Group A league play-offs, Kamada later scored three goals, including a brace, in a 2–2 draw against Westerlo on 6 April 2019.
 At the end of the 2018–19 season, he went on to make 36 appearances and score sixteen times in all competitions.